farhan7reza7/Python-Greeting-Application/.github/PULL_REQUEST_TEMPLATE.md

 ## Changes Made

-[List the main changes made in this pull request]
+[Briefly List the main changes made in this pull request]

 ## Screenshots (if applicable)